amshah1022/llm-eval-mini/README.md

 # LLM Evaluation Mini — Reliability & Oversight

-A tiny, reproducible evaluation suite that compares two LLM systems on rubric-based feedback ratings.
-It demonstrates paired analysis (Wilcoxon signed-rank, rank-biserial effect size) and inter-rater reliability (Krippendorff's alpha, interval) with a simple plot and a clean report — ideal as a portfolio artifact for roles focused on evaluation infrastructure, data quality, and oversight.

-> One weekend build: run `python -m src.pipeline.run_eval` and open `reports/summary.tsv` and `reports/delta_plot.png`.

 ## Why this exists
-Preference ≠ reliability.
 This repo shows how to evaluate feedback quality using rubric-aligned ratings, with transparent stats and a single reproducible script.

 ## Repo layout